Zoom OAuth Setup

 Once you've set up your Zoom app, you should save the following 3 pieces of information from your Development application:

-Your client ID and client secret can be found under Build your app > Basic Information or simply in the Application Credentials card in the top left.
+Your client ID and client secret can be found under Build your app > Basic Information or in the Application Credentials card in the top left.

 The Zoom App Secret Token can be found under Build your app > Features > Access